kingkampala/kmp-nodejs-api/README.md

-# NodeJs: E-Commerce Web API
+# E-Commerce Web API

-# Introduction
-Repo on E-Commerce Web API
+Node.js application built using the Express.js framework and MongoDB as the database system.
+It serves as the backend for an e-commerce platform, providing essential functionalities for categories, products, users, and orders.

 # Run